akvo/agrastat/docs/user-guide.rst

 ------------------------

 When you create an organization, AGRASTAT automatically makes you its "Admin".
-From the organization's page you should see an "Admin" button above the search box.
+From the organization"s page you should see an "Admin" button above the search box.
 When you select this, AGRASTAT displays the organization admin page.
 This page has two tabs: